Last Updated on: 5th September 2023, 04:52 am

 A Happy Surprise

-Even though English was virtually everywhere we made sure to learn and use basic words like hello, please, and thank you.
+Even though English was virtually everywhere, we made sure to learn and use basic words like hello, please, and thank you.

-What surprised us the most was how well many of the Uber drivers spoke English.
-I’m not talking about the basics here.
-Many were able to hold intelligent conversations about politics and travel in English.
+What surprised us the most was how well many Uber drivers spoke English.
+I’m not talking about basics here.
+Many were able to hold intelligent conversations in English about politics and travel.
 This made me wonder how many people in the U.S. can converse intelligently in a foreign language.
-So I Googled it.

-We found this quite unnecessary.
-Apparently we look American.
-Quite often clerks and waiters would begin speaking English to us before we Even said hello.
-Almost every restaurant we visited either had English on its menu or a separate menu in English.
-These would often be handed to us before we said a word.
+We found this entirely unnecessary.
+Apparently, we look American.
+Quite often, clerks and waitpeople would begin speaking English to us before we even said hello.
+Almost every restaurant we visited either had English on the menu or a separate menu in English.
+These were often handed to us before we said a word.

 The Tables Have Turned

 2019 was our second year of travel.
 We spent most of it in Latin America, where English as a second language is far less common.
 Even in tourist areas, we often relied on Google Translate to communicate.

 During that time, I learned some Spanish through Rosetta Stone.
 It was slow going, but it was great to be able to communicate on a very rudimentary level in the local language.

 Food for Thought